dj80hd/culture-of-quality/QUESTIONS.md

 * To what degree are Automation and Coninuous Integration prioritized in the project plan ?

 * In the organization, does QA address quality of information, documentation, and communication as well as the software itself ?

+* Does the culture care about quality?
+How can you tell ?